 The vertebral endplates are the thin cartilaginous interfaces between the discs and the vertebrae above and below.
 The VEPs are dotted with fine pores that blood vessels in the rich capillary bed in the vertebral bodies butt up to, in order to harvest nutrients to be carried into the heart of the disc.
 The pores are more densely concentrated in the centre of the disc, over the nucleus, making the endplate weaker here.
 This means that fractures of the vertebral endplate are most common over the central zone of the vertebral body.

-Schmorls nodes are extremely common in everybody's X-rays
+Schmorls nodes are evidence of past fractures of the vertebral endplates ~ and extremely common in everybody's X-rays

 The vertebral endplates are the weakest component part of the spine.
 They can easily suffer minute fracture with traumatic forces transmitted up through the spine.
 This can be done in any number of ways by traumatic forces within physiological range, such as sitting down hard on the bottom, or even pulling at something, such as a pulling a rope in a tug'o war, or a stubborn root in the garden.
-Young men in the Forces have more than their fair share of VEP fractures: pilot ejection seats and military exercises that involve jumping off ladder ropes with heavy backpacks can cause this sort of trouble.
+Young men in the Forces have more than their fair share of fractures of the vertebral endplates: pilot ejection seats and military exercises that involve jumping off ladder ropes with heavy backpacks can cause this sort of trouble.

 An innocuous spinal compression mishap may sometimes start the steady decline of the disc, ending in prolapse of segmental instability